 From top left to right, Hamilton sofa range, Brompton side table, Ascot coffee table, and Katie chair.

 Mixing a touch of black into your interior doesn’t mean you’re going to end up with a monochrome look!
 As with the metallic accents, a little bit of black can create sophistication and contrasts well with white.
-If you feel black is too strong for your living room, opt for a Mocha timber like our Ascot coffee table or dark tones of blue or grey.
+If you feel black is too strong for your living room, opt for a Mocha timber like our Luca round coffee table or dark tones of blue or grey.

 All-white interiors don’t need to be bland or channel a Scandi vibe.
 Add some warmth to your space and you’ll find it feel more finished, luxurious and welcoming.